Organization Of People With Alzheimer’s Disease: Impacts Of Alzheimer's Association

 One of the ways to further the research and treatment of Alzheimer's is to create opportunities for the scientific community to collaborate on ideas.
 To that end, the Alzheimer's Association holds an annual international conference.
 The conference brings researchers and medical professionals from across the globe and creates an opportunity for new research and investigation plans to be discussed and contributed to.

-4. Global alzheimer's association international network
+4. Global Alzheimer's association international network

 The Global Alzheimer's Association International Network is a massive database maintained to accelerate research and allow scientists and medical professionals to archive discoveries.
 The Association maintains the database, but professionals and researchers worldwide contribute.
 It is the largest database of its kind.

-5. The Alzheimer's & Dementia magazine
+5. The Alzheimer’s organization publishes the Alzheimer's & Dementia magazine

 The Alzheimer's Association publishes a monthly scientific journal for Alzheimer's and dementia research and studies.
 The magazine holds a wealth of information from the world's top researchers and health professionals, laying the groundwork for new treatments.
 It is often used to spread the news of breakthroughs or theories.